rywible/wrela6/docs/design/compiler-pipeline-design.md

 - Keep proof MIR before destructive lowering.
 - Preserve checked proof-derived facts after proof-only operations are erased.
-- Treat checked MIR as the proof boundary and OptIR as the optimization workbench derived from checked MIR plus certified facts.
+- Treat checked MIR as the proof boundary and OptIR as the optimization workbench derived from checked MIR plus certified facts and checked optimization evidence.
 - Keep OptIR above physical target choices such as registers, stack slots, instruction encodings, and ABI location assignment.
 - Skip a generic LIR while AArch64 is the only backend; introduce one only when repeated target-independent lowering below OptIR appears.
 - Prefer staged whole-program inlining: mandatory semantic inlining first, budgeted call-graph inlining after cleanup.
-- Make OptIR vectorization fact-gated and target-feature-gated, with SLP before general loop vectorization.
+- Make OptIR vectorization fact-gated and target-feature-gated, with SLP and certified loop vectorization both represented in OptIR policy.
 - Use bounded, fact-aware local policies for compile-time optimization choices.
 - Keep the optimization scorecard outside production compile-time authority.
 - Use scorecard runs to audit and tune OptIR and register-selection policies